foroco/php-browser-detection/README.md

 The library class `BrowserDetection` also contains special method `setTouchSupport()` (optional, available from version 1.1).\
 This method is necessary to detect mobile browsers in `Desktop Mode` condition (Android and iOS).\
 For `Desktop Mode` detection `setTouchSupport()` method should call if browser supports Touch events.\
-Touch events detection performed by client-side JavaScript code in the target browser.
+Touch events detection is performed by client-side JavaScript code in the target browser.
 Example:

 ```javascript
 if (('ontouchstart' in window) || window.DocumentTouch && document instanceof DocumentTouch) {